Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Dressings

 You will have a big bandage and Plaster of Paris on your hand which will be changed between 7-10 days from the time of surgery.
-You will be seen in the clinic 7-10 days after your surgery for wound check, change of dressings and application of night splint which is made by a Hand therapist.The stitches are usually removed after approximately 2 weeks.
-Some wounds and skin grafts require longer period of dressings.
+You will be seen in the clinic 7-10 days after your surgery for a wound check, change of dressings and application of a night splint which is made by a hand therapist.
+The stitches are usually removed after approximately 2 weeks.
+Some wounds and skin grafts require longer periods of dressing.

 Hand Therapy

-During the surgery the fingers have been corrected from a bent to a straight position.
+During the surgery, the fingers have been corrected from a bent to a straight position.
 Physiotherapy will be necessary to help you move the fingers after surgery which can be quite painful and may be necessary for up to 6 months.

 Splints